 The PO may have done that, but I noticed the pump leaking while I was running the 12 volt outlet wires to a dedicated fuse block.
-Looking closer I noticed the nut was loose that holds the pump housing to the pump/motor.
-It turns out the nut wasn't loose, the actual stud had failed.
+Looking closer I noticed that an acorn nut was loose that holds the pump housing to the pump/motor.
+It turns out the nut wasn't loose, the actual stud had broken.
 When I looked at the other three, a second stud had also failed.
-When I took the pump housing off it turned out all 4 were in the process of failing from severe corrosion.
+When I took the pump housing off it turned out all 4 were failing from severe corrosion.